RituGotwig/List2Clipboard/README.md

 # copy2clipboard
-Easy tool to copy multiple data from data sheets or manual inputs and pasting one input at a time on webpages (Eg. useful in- time tracking tools)
+Easy tool to copy multiple data entries from data sheets or through manual inputs and pasting one input at a time on webpages (Eg. useful in time tracking tools, statistical data entries etc.)

 #Step1: Copy the code below